joonashalinen/copy-older-than/README.md

 ### On Linux / Mac OS X:

-When you open "run-liunx-mac-osx.sh" in a text editor you will see this:
+When you open "run-linux-mac-osx.sh" in a text editor you will see this:
 ```
 #!/usr/bin/env bash
 node copyOlderThan.js /absolute/path/to/source/directory /absolute/path/to/destination/directory 2020-12-30